-There are so many positive reasons to use dashboards that we often forget about an important other area to consider – stopping fraud.
-It is great to increase sales, save time, reward top performers, establish best practices and promote great results that derive from using proper dashboard management.
-Everyone loves to reward performance and find excellence.
-A great part of accountability is acknowledging, promoting and rewarding excellence.
+There are so many positive reasons to use dashboards that we often forget about an important other area to consider – enforcing accountability through dashboards for stopping fraud.
+There are so many growth benefits from dashboards For example, increase sales, save time, reward top performers, establish best practices and repeat great results.
+In addition to these growth methods, control of fraud may also be added.

-We also have a duty to our organizations to protect it from bad behavior.
-Unfortunately in many professions partners or those that deliver services have the opportunity to cheat their organization.
-Without proper safe guards a person can do work for others while getting paid by one organization, bill separately for services done on behalf of the organization or other forms of using time and resources that should be applied to organization but not allowing the organization to reap the compensation to which it is entitled.
+Management has a duty to address bad behavior.
+Unfortunately in many professions, staff have the opportunity to cheat their company.
+Without proper safe guards a person can cheat.
+A few examples, work for others while getting paid for remote work, double billing for time.
+Using time for different organizations while you are paid by another is a form of shrink.
+Of course there are direct ways.
+These include, taking cash, giving away products, or giving unearned refunds.
 While these efforts are often found in the end, an organization can risk financial ruin if not discovered quickly enough.
 At the very least an organization is deprived of its rightful rewards that harms those entitled to the earnings.

 Studies show that accountability is desired by top performers, helps middle performers to improve and provides protection from those with bad intentions.
 The book ‘Leadership without excuses’ by Jeff Grimshaw and Gregg Baron discusses studies that show most people do better work when accountability is consistently applied.
 In fact, without proper accountability, there is a loss of performance as many have lower performance when expectations are not clear and there are no consequences for inadequate performance.